World's Greatest Modern Artists

 (1864-1946)

 American photograhic artist, modern art dealer, Georgia O'Keeffe's husband.
-One of the greatest art photographers of his generation.
+One of the greatest photographers ever.

 Edward Steichen (1879-1973)